Breast cancer: Medical conditions

-Breast changes like atypical ductal hyperplasia and lobular carcinoma in situ, found in benign breast conditions such as fibrocystic breast changes, are correlated with an increased breast cancer risk.
+Breast changes like atypical ductal hyperplasia found in benign breast conditions such as fibrocystic breast changes, are correlated with an increased breast cancer risk.

-Diabetes mellitus might also increase the risk of breast cancer.
+Diabetes might also increase the risk of breast cancer.
 Autoimmune diseases such as lupus erythematosus seem also to increase the risk for the acquisition of breast cancer.

+Women whose breasts have been exposed to substantial radiation doses before the age of 30 – typically due to repeated chest fluoroscopies or treatment for Hodgkin lymphoma – are at increased risk for developing breast cancer.
+Radioactive iodine therapy (used to treat thyroid disease) and radiation exposures after age 30 are not associated with breast cancer risk.

+Pathophysiology

 The major causes of sporadic breast cancer are associated with hormone levels.
 Breast cancer is promoted by estrogen.
 This hormone activates the development of breast throughout puberty, menstrual cycles and pregnancy.
 The imbalance between estrogen and progesterone during the menstrual phases causes cell proliferation.
 Moreover, oxidative metabolites of estrogen can increase DNA damage and mutations.
 Repeated cycling and the impairment of repair process can transform a normal cell into pre-malignant and eventually malignant cell through mutation.
-During the premalignant stage, high proliferation of stromal cells can be activated by estrogen to support the development of breast cancer.
+During the pre-malignant stage, high proliferation of stromal cells can be activated by estrogen to support the development of breast cancer.
 During the ligand binding activation, the ER can regulate gene expression by interacting with estrogen response elements within the promotor of specific genes.
 The expression and activation of ER due to lack of estrogen can be stimulated by extracellular signals.
-Interestingly, the ER directly binding with the several proteins, including growth factor receptors, can promote the expression of genes related to cell growth and survival.
+The ER directly binding with the several proteins, including growth factor receptors, can promote the expression of genes related to cell growth and survival.

-Raised prolactin levels in the blood are associated with increased risk of breast cancer.
-A meta-analysis of observational research with over two million individuals has suggested a moderate association of antipsychotic use with breast cancer, possibly mediated by prolactin-inducing properties of specific agents.

-Pathophysiology

 Breast cancer, like other cancers, occurs because of an interaction between an environmental (external) factor and a genetically susceptible host.
-Normal cells divide as many times as needed and stop.
+Normal cells divide as many times as needed, and stop.
 They attach to other cells and stay in place in tissues.
 Cells become cancerous when they lose their ability to stop dividing, to attach to other cells, to stay where they belong, and to die at the proper time.